soyuka/dpicker/README.md

 This date picker:

-- is light and easy to use, especially easy to maintain (core has ~500 SLOC) and to extend or add functionalities (see `onChange`).
+- is light and easy to use, especially easy to maintain (core has ~500 SLOC)
 - is framework agnostic, and no default css so that it fits well with foundation/bootstrap and angular/react
 - has HTML attributes compatibility with `input[type="date"]` (adds a `format` attribute) and `input[type="datetime"]` (adds a `meridiem` attribute on top of the `format` one if you need 12 hours time range).
 Define minutes step through the `step` attribute.
 - works with momentjs so that locale changes are a breeze
+- extensible through modules, use the core and implement yourself your specific needs easily

 What I think is good, and isn't straightforward in other date pickers is that your input's `Date` instance is separated from the input real value: